LennySHumphrey/SQL-Portfolio-105-Problems/QUICKSTART.md

 **Happy Learning! 🎉**

-Remember: The goal isn't to finish fast, it's to build deep understanding.
+Remember: The goal isn't to finish fast—it's to build deep understanding.